Upper School Performing Arts

 Choreography Foundations

-This studio style course takes a look at how we create movement in dance and some of the tools used to build cohesive choreography on stage, in music videos, and in film.
-Students will experiment with movement using a range of dance elements and movement concepts.
-Over the duration of the course, this practice of […]
+This studio style course takes a look at how we create movement in dance and some of the tools used to build cohesive choreography on stage.
+Students will experiment with movement using a range of dance elements, movement techniques and concepts.
+Over the duration of the course, this practice of building a movement vocabulary and “toolkit”